franchsli/whatsapp_clone_django/README.md

 - **OPTIMIZE REQUESTS**:
   - Combine related request views so the server calls reduce and do two jobs in the same response.
+    - Check why /chats/ endpoint is so slow.
+    - Implement unmute and mute contact statuses views in one view.
   - Reduce the HTMX responsability and use consumers.
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Check what happens when contact user send a message and htmx.ajax runs anyway.